-Multicore builds scale well within a single node.
-On machines with more than 32 cores it may be necessary to add a communication thread and run on one fewer core than the machine has.
-On a 48-core machine this would be run as "namd2 +p47 +commthread".
-Performance may also benefit from setting CPU affinity using the +setcpuaffinity +pemap ¡map¿ +commap ¡map¿ options described in CPU Affinity above.
+Multicore builds scale well within a single node, but may benefit from setting CPU affinity using the +setcpuaffinity +pemap ¡map¿ +commap ¡map¿ options described in CPU Affinity above.
 Experimentation is needed.

 We provide standard (UDP), TCP, and ibverbs (InfiniBand) precompiled binaries for Linux clusters.
 The TCP version may be faster on some networks but the UDP version now performs well on gigabit ethernet.
 The ibverbs version should be used on any cluster with InfiniBand, and for any other high-speed network you should compile an MPI version.